iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 See added code on Github.

+#### Client Authentication Management

-Finally, let's add client side features to use authentication management.
+Let's add client side features to use authentication management.

 In client app directory install feathers-authentication-management in order to use its lib/client for client side: